 Our team will test whether malicious actors can freely walk through the front door by simply posing as a client or maintenance worker, allowing them to bypass physical deterrents like keycard locks.
 Once inside the facility, our social engineer will identify the potential compromise opportunities, i.e., logged-in computers left active, access cards abandoned, confidential data exposed, unescorted access to computer rooms allowed, or the ability to gain access to executive offices.

 A physical social engineering assessment thus shows that physical security is often the most vulnerable part of a company's security posture.

 Learn more about RedTeam Security's Physical Social Engineering Methodology.

 A RedTeam Security Physical Social Engineering Report provides detailed, actionable information to help improve the overall security posture of an organization.
 The report will include:

-A follow up engagement will allow the social engineer to check improvements in security and training.
+This information will provide a roadmap for the next steps to reduce risk.
+Any follow-up engagement will allow the social engineer to check improvements in security and training.